 The AQMF was established through a Memorandum of Agreement (MOA) between the Port of Los Angeles (POLA) and the Harbor Community Benefit Foundation (HCBF).
 In 2004, POLA set aside funding for air quality mitigation through a settlement associated with the approval of the China Shipping Container Terminal Project (China Shipping).
 Approximately $5 million of the China Shipping funds are available for projects to reduce Port-Related air emissions in nearby neighborhoods, especially the communities of San Pedro and Wilmington.

-The NEW Air Quality Mitigation Program is Coming in mid-2018!
+Air Quality Mitigation Program Letter of Interest Coming Soon!

 What is the Air Quality Mitigation Fund program?

 The goal of AQMF Program is to implement programs, projects, and approaches that demonstrate reductions in Port of Los Angeles-related air emissions in the communities of San Pedro, Wilmington and other surrounding communities in the San Pedro Bay area.

 What types of projects or programs will be funded through the AQMF Program?

 Projects may include the implementation and/or demonstration of freight movement technologies such as: hybrid or electric vehicles, zero or near-zero emissions cargo handling equipment, ship emissions reduction technologies, catenary truck technologies, zero or near-zero tailpipe emissions truck technologies, among others.

 Projects funded by the AQMF are expected primarily to demonstrate achievable emissions reduction benefits in San Pedro and Wilmington, and within a 25-mile boundary of the San Pedro Bay (but benefits may also extend beyond the 25-mile boundary).

 Does HCBF have a priority for AQMF funds?

 Special emphasis will be placed on zero emissions technologies, however, near-zero emissions technologies will be considered.